 Trader’s regret emphasizes the winning outcomes.
 These are situations where we could have made a lot of money but didn’t.
-However we tend to ignore other situations where we could have made wrong decisions that would have resulted in big losses.
+However, we tend to ignore other situations where we could have made wrong decisions that would have resulted in significant losses.

-With hindsight, it’s easy to look back and think that we had all of the facts at-hand that we know now.
-But this just isn’t the case.
-There was probably a good reason why we didn’t do that trade in the first place.
+With hindsight, it’s easy to look back and think that we had all of the facts at hand that we know now.
+But this isn’t the case.
+There was probably a good reason why we didn’t make that trade in the first place.

-For every Microsoft there were thousands of other IPOs that went to the wall after just a short time.
+For every Microsoft, thousands of other IPOs went to the wall after just a short time.
 Many investors lost a fortune backing these failures.